openmhealth/web-visualizations/README.md

 Quantization reduces the dataset's size by summarizing each group of points that fall into a common time range, or "bucket," with a single point that represents their bucket's range.

 Currently, quantized data point values within each subsequent quantization bucket are *summed*.
-This is useful for measures like `step_count`, which accumulate naturally over time.
-It should not be used for measures that are not cumulative, such as `blood_pressure`.
+This is useful for additive measures like `step_count`, which accumulate naturally over time.
+It should not be used for measures that are not additive, such as `blood_pressure`.

 If you wish to configure the `timeQuantizationLevel` for a measure, you will need the following constants: